Lukas-Heiligenbrunner/AURCache/docs/docs/setup/docker.md

 For this method to work you need to mount a exchange volume to pass the built packages to the aurcache container.
 In this example the `artifact_cache` volume is mounted to the aurcache container and the `BUILD_ARTIFACT_DIR` environment variable is set to the volume.

+## Accessing WebUI

+Access AURCache through your web browser at http://localhost:8081.

+You can now start adding packages for building and utilizing the AURCache repository.

+See [Pacman-Repo](/docs/setup/pacman-repo) how to setup your Archlinux client to use the repo.